 Since we knew our cabin had a kitchenette, we packed along some easy breakfast items.
 That allowed us to sleep in a bit longer and just enjoy cabin life.

-There was also a cute porch with chairs outside, so we had the option of enjoying coffee and breakfast while taking in the sights, as well.
+There was also a cute porch with chairs outside, so we could enjoy coffee and breakfast while taking in the sights.

 Coffee at Whittaker’s